untwisted/untwisted/BOOK.md

 Coroutines
 ==========

-Untwisted coroutines are used from handles to stop code execution until a given event happens with some 'Dispatcher' instance.
+Untwisted coroutines are used from handles to stop code execution until a given event happens with some Dispatcher instance.

 Let us play with untwisted coroutines from the interpreter.